Isopach/CTF-Writeup/hackcon-2019/misc/invisible-programming.md

 There's a flag in plain sight, but alas it was not so easy.

-There seems to be many redundant spaces and tabs, as well as 40 lines of line feed.
+There seems to be many redundant spaces and tabs, as well as 40 lines of line feed after the code.
 What could this mean?

 After googling a bit, it seems to resemble WhiteSpace esolang.